Svetlana Lavochkina

 Svetlana Lavochkina is a Ukrainian-born novelist, poet and poetry translator, now residing in Germany.
 In 2013, her novella Dam Duchess was chosen runner-up in the Paris Literary Prize.
 Her debut novel, Zap, was shortlisted for Tibor & Jones Pageturner Prize 2015.
 Svetlana’s work has been widely published in the US and Europe.
 It appeared in AGNI, New Humanist, POEM, Witness, Straylight, Circumference, Superstition Review, Sixfold, Drunken Boat and elsewhere.

-Bridges of (Com)passion: fuel for creatives
+Bridges of (Com)passion: hair & heart

 //